What is Diabetes?

 How Can I Prevent or Delay Diabetic Retinopathy?

 Many studies show that tight control of your blood sugar, as well as keeping your blood pressure and blood cholesterol within normal limits have a major positive effect on your diabetic retinopathy.

 It is important for patients diagnosed with diabetes to have eye screenings early in order to detect diabetic retinopathy.
-If diabetic retinopathy is not detected or treatment is not needed after the initial examination, it is equally important that diabetic patients follow up regularly with their eye surgeons as diabetic retinopathy may appear or progress with time.
+If diabetic retinopathy is not detected or treatment is not needed after the initial examination, it is equally important that diabetic patients follow up regularly with their eye screening as diabetic retinopathy may appear or progress with time.

-Early treatment gives a good chance of maintaining vision throughout life.
+Early treatment gives patients a good chance of maintaining vision throughout life.
 Without treatment, the risk of blindness is high.